 Ticket Fines and Penalties in Pennsylvania

 Under normal circumstances, all traffic tickets cost the same throughout the state.
 Fines are determined by violation, and those fines are the same throughout Pennsylvania.
+Refer to the state for a full list of PA traffic fines.

 Most tickets have the exact fine printed on them; check your ticket for your fine.
 If you've misplaced your ticket, refer to our section on replacing lost traffic tickets.